Naturally present in our digestive system, probiotics play a key role in our daily health.

 What foods contain probiotics?

 - Prevention against certain chronic diseases, particularly in infants and children.
-Probiotics have been shown to have a beneficial effect on atopic eczema
+Probiotics have been shown to have a beneficial effect on atopic eczema.

 - Fermented vegetables including sauerkraut